Philosophy of Education

 - Are familiar with the use of technology and use it in developmentally appropriate ways with students.
 Teachers use technology, including the school's website, to communicate with parents.

-- Know something of modern brain research and its application to the classroom.
+- Apply modern brain research to their practices in the classroom.

 - Plan and implement experiential education elements, closely tied to classroom curriculum.
 Possibilities include field trips, overnights, outdoor education, environmental education, service learning, and so on.